-As you know, Xmarks has shut down.
+As you know, Xmarks has closed shop.
 But don’t worry, we compiled a list of the 15 best alternatives to Xmarks that you can use to replace your favorite bookmark sync tool.

 First selection of Xmarks alternatives

 To help you decide, we wrote reviews on the six best alternatives to replace Xmarks.
 We listed all of them, linking to their in-depth reviews.

 Our favorite bookmarking tool is start.me.
 It is a more powerful bookmark manager than the rest of the pack, as you can show your links as lists, icons, or even in a cloud view.
-They offer many advanced widgets, unlimited pages and great sharing options.
-The free version is great, but with a PRO subscription, you can become even more productive.
+They offer many advanced widgets, unlimited pages, and easy sharing options.
+The free version is fully functional, but with a PRO subscription, you can become even more productive.
 Read our extended review to learn why we’re so supportive of start.me.

 Raindrop is a bookmarking service for all platforms and browsers.
 With it, you can save your bookmarks into folders (aka Groups).
 As a result, you can access your information from any location.